-A. Initial Hires
+A. Initial Hires-Ranger/Lead Ranger/Supervising Ranger

-All persons appointed to the regular position of Ranger/Lead Ranger/Supervising Ranger, required to attend an assigned ranger academy shall be "at will" until they complete an assigned ranger academy and the District's Field Training Program (FTP).
-All persons who are not required to complete a ranger academy shall be "at will" until they complete the District's Field Training Program.
+All persons appointed to the sworn regular position of Ranger/Lead Ranger/Supervising Ranger after July 1, 2024, are required to complete requirements for appointment as a peace officer and have successfully completed an assigned ranger academy or equivalent.
+All persons shall be on probation through the successful completion of the Districts' Field training Program (FTP).
 Upon successful completion of the FTP, they shall serve a standard probationary period of at least twelve (12) consecutive months.